 Solicitors are lawyers who are qualified to give legal advice and are generally office-based rather than representing clients in court like barristers.
 They may work with private or commercial clients depending on the size of their firm.
 Although they usually specialise in one area of law, a solicitor's training is more broad than that of a legal executive.

-You can also qualify as a solicitor via the CILEx training route.
+Another option is to qualify as a solicitor via the CILEX training route.

 These sectors may be of interest to those who want to work in a legal profession: